Microservice-API-Patterns/MDSL-Specification/docs/http-rest.md

 Advanced Support for HTTP Resource APIs
 ========================================

 *Note:* This is an [technology preview](https://microservice-api-patterns.org/patterns/evolution/ExperimentalPreview) subject to change at any time.
 Its documentation is work in progress.
+Please refer to the specification of general [HTTP protocol binding concepts](./bindings) for context information.

 ## Context